 This 18th century church is the main feature of Batalha Square and it’s hard to miss alright.
 The stunning proto-Baroque church is completely covered in the traditional tiles showing scenes from the life of Saint Ildefonso and figurative imagery from the Gospels.
 The church has seen a lot of damage over the ears from storms to battles, so much has been repaired or replaced.
 You can’t actually go up to the church and take pictures though; this is one best snapped from a distance.

-The imposing cathedral offers great views of Porto from atop its hill but there’s plenty to love about the building itself.
-Outside you’ll find some azulejos, like the Church of Saint Ildefonso, the precious tiles are protected behind a fence though, but you can admire from a distance.
+The imposing Porto Cathedral offers great views of Porto from atop its hill but there’s plenty to love about the building itself.
+Outside you’ll find some azulejos, like the Church of Saint Ildefonso.
+The precious Portuguese tiles are protected behind a fence, but you can admire from a distance.

 View this post on Instagram